+385 (0)98 324795, +385 (0)98 340497

 The oak lace bug (Corythuca arcuata, Say 1832) is a newly invasive forest pest in the Republic of Croatia (Hrašovec et al., 2013), first detected in Spačva in 2013.
 This pest is spreading rapidly and is causing great concern as its infestation does not pass or considerably decrease.

+Within Dendro-Carbon project, in the newly established laboratory for dendrochronology an analysis of tree core samples is being conducted to quantitatively assess the growth reduction of pedunculate oak (Quercus robur L.) that can be attributed to the impact of the oak lace bug.
 For this purpose, in collaboration with G. Kovač (Croatian Forests Ltd.), a study site was selected based on spatial forest data of the Republic of Croatia – compartment Haljevo – Kozaračke šume, where red oak (Quercus rubra L.), a comparable species unaffected by the oak lace bug, grows alongside pedunculate oak.
 Tree ring analyses from red oak will serve as a control in comparison to the corresponding rings of pedunculate oak, which is negatively affected by the pest.
+Additionally, monitoring NDVI through satellite imagery provides an additional assessment of infestation intensity.

 Phenological NDVI curves for the period 2016–2023 reveal a significant decline in NDVI as the vegetation season progresses in pedunculate oak stands from 2017 onwards (top), indicating that the damage caused by the oak lace bug became substantial during that time.
 In red oak stands (bottom), no such decline is observed, as this species is not affected by the oak lace bug.